 If your child is due to start school during the next academic year, it is important that you apply for a place for September.
 If your child's fifth birthday is between the months of September and December, then, if you wish it, admission may be deferred until January; if it is between January and August, then admission may be deferred until the start of the summer term though it is likely to be in your child's interest to start no later than January.
+If your child does not take up the place during the summer term, it will be withdrawn, and you will have to apply again for admission.
 You may also request that your child attend school part time until he/she reaches 'compulsory school age'.
 A child reaches compulsory school age on the prescribed day following his/her fifth birthday (or on his/her fifth birthday if it falls on a prescribed day).
 The prescribed days are 31 December, 31 March and 31 August.